-The Hon’ble Supreme Court today disposed of an SLP in favour of the Petitioner, Smt.
+The Hon’ble Supreme Court on 15th April 2019 disposed of an SLP in favour of the Petitioner, Smt.
 Shumita Deb, the sole surviving legal heir of the legendary Singer, late Shri Manna Dey.
 The SLP challenged an order/judgment of the Karnataka High Court which had refused to entertain the appeal of the Petitioner against an order of the City Civil Court.

 The Respondents tried to argue that since there were concurrent findings of fact by two lower Courts, the Hon’ble Supreme Court should not interfere with the exercise of discretion under appeal, in line with the judgement of Wander v Antox.
 The Hon’ble Supreme Court was not impressed by this argument since the orders of the Karnataka High Court and City Civil Court had not properly dealt with a mandatory legal provision.

 In fact, the Hon’ble Bench was keen to admit the appeal and stay the operation of the Karnataka High Court order.
 However, upon the Respondents undertaking that they would remove the photograph and name of late Shri Manna Dey from the Cover Version, the Hon’ble Supreme Court was pleased to finally dispose of the appeal and direct the expeditious disposal of the lawsuit within a year.